Real Estate Dispute Resolution

 How an Experienced Roseville Real Estate Attorney Can Help

 There are many additional clauses and provisions in standard CAR real estate purchase agreements for which the parties may subjectively attach different meanings that could result in litigation.
-Please contact NewPoint Law Group at 1-800-358-0305 or message us online if you are experiencing a dispute involving real estate.
+Please contact NewPoint Law Group, LLP, at 800-358-0305 or message us online if you are experiencing a dispute involving real estate.